by Swami Krishnananda

 Sarah: And that is not just an egotistical desire, to want that?

-SWAMIJI: Wanting God is not an egotistical desire.
+Swamiji: Wanting God is not an egotistical desire.
 God is not an ego and, therefore, wanting a non-ego cannot be called an egotistical desire.
 The ego cannot want a non-ego.
 It is not possible.
 The ego wants an ego only, but God is not an ego, and so wanting God is not an egoistic desire; it is a non-egoistic asking.
 It is not desire; it is aspiration, as we call it.
 It is a desire to melt the ego, and so the opposite is the case.
 Asking for God is the desire to melt the ego.
 It is like a ball of ice standing before the sunlight.
 It cannot stand there and live.
 The ego cannot stand before God, or God-men.

 Sarah: I want to ask you some questions.

-SWAMIJI: Yes, you may ask.
+Swamiji: Yes, you may ask.

 Sarah: In Judaism, there is an idea that God makes contracts and pacts.
 What does that mean?

-SWAMIJI: Covenants.
+Swamiji: Covenants.
 In the Old Testament there are plenty of covenants mentioned.
 Covenant means an agreement with God.

 Sarah: But, if He is Absolute, how can there be a covenant?

-SWAMIJI: The Jews do not believe in God as the Absolute.
+Swamiji: The Jews do not believe in God as the Absolute.
 He is, to them, a Transcendent Being.
 He is above the world, and, therefore, you can contact Him as you contact anybody in the world.
 The extra-cosmic transcendence of God is the concept of God in all Semitic religions.
 It is so in Judaism, in Christianity, in Islam, in Zoroastrianism, which are the four Semitic religions.
 Each one considers God as extra-cosmic, which means to say, above the universe; therefore, you can have your agreement, contract, prayer or covenant, whatever you call it.
 You can approach a big boss and have some kind of understanding with him.
 God looks like a boss because of this transcendence beyond the universe.
 You pray to God, looking up to the skies.
 Why do you look up to the skies when you pray to God?
 You have a feeling that he is not in this world.
 He is above and is not here.

 But there is nothing wrong with it; it is one stage of religion.
 In this stage of religion, God is envisaged as a transcendent extra-cosmic power to which you can look for help by surrender, devotion and submission.
 But that is not the only meaning of religion.
-There other stages where the distance between man and God diminishes.
+There are other stages where the distance between man and God diminishes.
 In this concept of the transcendence of the God as an extra-cosmic reality, there are a lot of distances.
 You do not know how far God is—there is an endless distance in space and time.
 Afterwards, the distance becomes less and less in the acceptance of God, not merely as a Transcendent Being but also as immanent in all creation, right here and now.

 God is not so far as you imagined Him to be earlier.
 He is also near; He is present in every atom.
 That is the second stage of religion.
 The third stage is where you yourself cannot be standing there outside Him, because of the all-pervadingness of God.
 These are the three stages of religion: transcendence, immanence and universality.
 All the three stages are valid; they are good in their own way.
 These are developmental stages of an ascent gradually from inadequate concepts to more adequate ones.
 So, all religions are good.
 There is nothing wrong with them; they are all different degrees of approach in an ascending order.